lordvandal/synology-firehol-blocklists-ipset/README.md

+# This repository is still a work in progress, incomplete at the moment
+---

 # ipset iptables Firehol blocklists (level1-2-3) pull-and-load script for Synology DSM 7.2 cron
 A shell script that grabs the latest Firehol blocklists and adds it to iptables via ipset.
 Additional blocklists can easily be added by popping their download URLs into the script.